How to Avoid Scams in Rent-to-Own Leases

 How to Protect Yourself

 It is probably a good idea to check out a copy of the landlord’s credit report.
 The important thing is that tenants watch out for landlords with a reputation of making false promises and contracts that make it difficult to ever actually purchase the home.
 Due to these many risks and pitfalls, it is important to use a contract that puts all parties on a level playing field.
-We recommend using a fair contract, such as our rent-to-own lease agreement to ensure both parties’ interests are being protected.
+Before signing, tenants should carefully inspect the housing and make sure its condition is accurately represented in the agreement.
+We recommend using a fair contract, such as our rent-to-own lease agreement to ensure both parties’ interests are being protected